An Educated Warm Start For Deep Image Prior-Based Micro CT Reconstruction: Validating Pretraining

 \section{Validating Pretraining}

-Figure~\ref{fig:pretraining_convergence} shows the convergence of the pretraining on the ellipses datasets for the respective Lotus and the Walnut settings, along with the learning rate scheduling.
+Different checkpoints are obtained from multiple pretraining runs (varying the random seed), and by collecting checkpoints along the optimization trajectory from each run.
+We identify the parameters' configuration to be used at test time from these checkpoints by selecting the one with the best performance on a validation set.
+To this end, we design a reconstructive task based on the Shepp-Logan phantom, a standard test image created to assess reconstruction algorithms.
+The phantom is by construction within the ellipses data manifold and shares the same noise distribution of ellipses measurements.
+The checkpoint leading to the shortest rise time is selected, among those with a steady PSNR that is at most \SI{0.25}{dB} lower than the maximum reached steady PSNR.

-After pretraining, we select the network parameters to be used for EDIP through a validation stage; each parameter set (i.e.\ checkpoint) is evaluated by performing EDIP fine-tuning on simulated measurements of the Shepp-Logan phantom.
-The validation runs for Lotus \texttt{Sparse 20}, Lotus \texttt{Limited 45}, and Walnut \texttt{Sparse 120} are shown in Figure~\ref{fig:validation_lotus_20} and Figure~\ref{fig:validation_ellipses_walnut}, respectively.
 We repeat the pretraining three times (varying the seed) and collect checkpoints after every \num{20} epochs for Lotus \texttt{Sparse 20} and Lotus \texttt{Limited 45}, training for a maximum of \num{100} epochs.
 We also include the checkpoint for which the model shows minimum validation loss.
 For Walnut \texttt{Sparse 120} we pretrain for \num{20} epochs, and retain only the minimum validation loss checkpoint.
-In the Lotus settings, we observe that starting EDIP fine-tuning using checkpoints from a later epoch (e.g.\ \num{60}, \num{80}, \num{100}) is more beneficial.
-However, it is worth noting that even pretraining for less epochs (e.g.\ \num{20}) can already greatly benefit the EDIP fine-tuning, although to a lesser degree.
+Fig.~\ref{fig:pretraining_convergence} shows the convergence of the pretraining on the ellipses datasets for the Lotus and the Walnut settings, along with the learning rate scheduling.

-We notice that pretraining considerably ameliorates the quality of the reconstruction of the Shepp-Logan phantom for both the Lotus and Walnut settings.
-Especially for the Lotus \texttt{Limited 45} setting a substantial increase in reconstruction quality is observed.
+At the validation stage, each checkpoint is evaluated by performing EDIP fine-tuning on simulated data of the Shepp-Logan phantom.
+The validation runs for Lotus \texttt{Sparse 20}, Lotus \texttt{Limited 45}, and Walnut \texttt{Sparse 120} are shown in Figs.~\ref{fig:validation_lotus_20} and \ref{fig:validation_ellipses_walnut}, respectively.
+In the Lotus settings, starting EDIP fine-tuning using checkpoints from a later epoch (e.g.\ \num{60}, \num{80}, \num{100}) is more beneficial.
+Nonetheless, even pretraining for fewer epochs (e.g.\ \num{20}) can already greatly benefit the EDIP fine-tuning, although to a lesser degree.
+Pretraining considerably ameliorates the quality of the reconstruction of the Shepp-Logan phantom for both Lotus and Walnut settings.
+Especially for the Lotus \texttt{Limited 45} setting, it substantially increases the reconstruction quality.